What is the use of PETG film?

 Advantages

-PETGs strength and impact resistance makes it an ideal product for glazing and high-strength display applications.
+The strength and impact resistance of PETG identify it as an ideal choice for glazing and durable display applications.

 Cost Effective